anderson-github-classroom/csc-369-student/labs/Lab3.md

 ```
 <!-- #endregion -->

-You can check out what is in a directory using:
+You can check out what is in the directory using:

 <!-- #region -->
 ```python